Aref (singer): Discography

-Success and awards
+Awards and recognition

 Aref received many awards, including the Highest Cultural Imperial Medallion from the Shah, Mohammad Reza Pahlavi, for singing at the Asian Games of 1974 in Iran.
 In this concert with Tehran's Philharmonic Orchestra, Aref sang in front of 100,000 Iranians and in the presence of many international state officials and dignitaries.

-Aref performed his first concert outside of Iran in New York City in Madison Square to commemorate the 200th anniversary of the American Independence.
+Aref performed his first concert outside of Iran in New York City in Madison Square to commemorate the 200th anniversary of American Independence.

 His success continued well into the mid-1970s.
-In a survey conducted by Javanan Magazine, Aref and Googoosh were both chosen as "Most Famous Pop Icon" of the year, nine years in a row.
+In a survey by Javanan Magazine, Aref and Googoosh were chosen as "Most Famous Pop Icon" of the year, nine years in a row.

 Zan-e Rooz magazine chose Aref as Man of the Year from a large group of politicians, singers and actors.

 Filmography

 Aref was also a popular singer for movie soundtracks (about 60 movies).
-His songs were heard on numerous Iranian films of the 1960s and early 1970s among which Gholam Jandarm, Soltan-e Ghalbha, Ghesseh-e Shab, Yaghout-e 3 Chashm, Dalahoo and Gharibeh are the most famous.
+His songs were heard in numerous Iranian films of the 1960s and early 1970s among which Gholam Jandarm, Soltane Ghalbha, Ghesseh-e Shab, Yaghout-e 3 Chashm, Dalahoo and Gharibeh are the most famous.
 He also appeared in six different musical films: